-It was also related in the book of "The Emerald", quoting from the book of "The Victory" by Al Khayyat, his saying: "Indeed the Qur'an is not the speech of a wise god.
+It was also related in the book of "The Emerald", quoting from the book of "The Victory" by al-Khayyat, his saying: "Indeed the Qur'ān is not the speech of a wise god.
 In it are contradictions and mistakes and passages that are in the realms of the impossible."
-19As in the theatrical episode of the angels of Badr that we just mentioned.
+As in the theatrical episode of the angels of Badr that we just mentioned.

-Then indeed Ibn al Rawandi finds in the discourse of Aktham Ibn Sayfi better (language) than (the Qur'an that boasts) "Indeed we have given you the Abundance" (108/1)20 As Ibn al Jawzi says in his brief allusion to the book of "The Emerald": "Then he begins with attack on the Qur'an and claims the existence of linguistical mistakes in it."21
+Then indeed Ibn al-Rawandi finds in the discourse of Aktham Ibn Sayfi better (language) than (the Qur'ān that boasts) "Indeed we have given you the Abundance" (108/1) As Ibn al-Jawzi says in his brief allusion to the book of "The Emerald": "Then he begins with attack on the Qur'ān and claims the existence of linguistical mistakes in it."

-And before ibn al Rawandi exploits criticism of the Qur'an in his book "The Crushing Blow", and Ibn Jawzi has preserved for us copies of this criticism, for amongst the parts that he preserved for us in his book "Al Muntathim Fi al Tarikh", from the book of "The Crushing Blow" which has not survived, the following piece: "When (Muhammad) described (in the Qur'an) Paradise, he said: In it are rivers of laban, whose taste has not gone off, and that is milk, yet no one desires that apart from the hungry.
+And before ibn al-Rawandi exploits criticism of the Qur'ān in his book "The Crushing Blow", and Ibn Jawzi has preserved for us copies of this criticism, for amongst the parts that he preserved for us in his book "Al-Muntathim Fi al-Tarikh", from the book of "The Crushing Blow" which has not survived, the following piece: "When (Muhammad) described (in the Qur'ān) Paradise, he said: In it are rivers of laban, whose taste has not gone off, and that is milk, yet no one desires that apart from the hungry.
 And he mentioned honey that no-one wants at all and Ginger, which is not tasty except as a drink and silk brocade (sundus) which is used as a spread, not as clothes and likewise embroidered brocade (Istabriq) which is a thick/rough type of silk brocade.
-He said one who imagines himself in Paradise wearing this rough clothing and drinking milk and ginger, will be like a bride in a Kurdish or Nabataean wedding!"22
+He said one who imagines himself in Paradise wearing this rough clothing and drinking milk and ginger, will be like a bride in a Kurdish or Nabataean wedding!"

-Ibn al Rawandi turns his attention to the Divine challenge to bring the like of the Qur'an and says: "If you want the like of it in respect of superior speech, we can bring you a thousand like it from the speech of the masters of rhetoric and champions of eloquence and poets and is more fluent in wording and more concisely conveys the meanings, more elegantly rendered and expressed and more beautifully rhymed.
-An if you are not content with that then we demand from you the same that you demand from us!"23
+Ibn al-Rawandi turns his attention to the Divine challenge to bring the like of the Qur'ān and says: "If you want the like of it in respect of superior speech, we can bring you a thousand like it from the speech of the masters of rhetoric and champions of eloquence and poets and is more fluent in wording and more concisely conveys the meanings, more elegantly rendered and expressed and more beautifully rhymed.
+An if you are not content with that then we demand from you the same that you demand from us!"

-(NB: There appears to be a opening quotation mark missing from the original in this next bit, and I'm not sure where it should go.)
+(NB: There appears to be a opening quotation mark missing from the original in this next bit, and I'm not sure where it should qo.)

-Even the Mu'tazilah who reject all Miracles or at least attach no importance to them, still believe in the miracle of the Qur'an.
-Hut Al Nazzam, who was the most bold and freethinking of the Mu'tazilite theologians, rejected the miraculous nature of the Qur'an in regard to its composition, he rejected what was related of miracles of our prophet, peace be upon him, as regards splitting the moon, the pebbles in his hand glorifying God, the gushing of water from his fingers, to arrive by way of rejection of the miracles of our prophet, peace be upon him, to the rejection of his prophethood."25
+Even the Mu'tazilah who reject all Miracles or at least attach no importance to them, still believe in the miracle of the Qur'ān.
+Hu al-Nazzam, who was the most bold and freethinking of the Mu'tazilite theologians, rejected the miraculous nature of the Qur'ān in regard to its composition, he rejected what was related of miracles of our prophet, peace be upon him, as regards splitting the moon, the pebbles in his hand glorifying God, the gushing of water from his fingers, to arrive by way of rejection of the miracles of our prophet, peace be upon him, to the rejection of his prophethood."
+Page 18 or 18 or 18 or 19 or

-24Quote from the previous reference p.
+&lt;sup>24Quote from the previous reference p.
 119 and 153.

-$^{^{25}}$ Al Baghdadi, "The Difference Between the Groups", p.
+&lt;sup>25Al-Baghdadi, "The Difference Between the Groups", p.
 132; See also p.
 149-150

-4.4 Abd al Masih al Kindi (9th Century AD)
+4.2.2 Abd al-Masih al-Kindi (9th Century AD)